schtibe/taxi.vim/README.md

 * The alias loading thing seems a bit unstable yet.
 Also, I'm not a 100% sure that new aliases are loaded correctly
+* The alias caching file is growing to a very big size because the aliases are probably in there multiple times